MISP/misp-takedown/README.md

 ## Disclaimer

 This code is a surprisingly well working result of an experiment.
-However, there code needs improvements here and there.
+However, the code needs improvements here and there.
 Also, the installation process regarding urlabuse, uwhoisd, MISP and RT/RTIR is not the most straight forward.
-We'd be happy to find contributors for code improvement and installation documentation.
+We'd be happy to find contributors for code improvements and installation documentation.
 Both could be part of an internship at CIRCL.
 Reach out if you are interested.

 ## Requirements